After-Shock/Cloudbox-wiki/Configure-Settings---NEW.md

 ## 3. Options in settings

-To see the information on a separate page, click [[here|https://pste.eu/p/hZBN.html]].
+To see the information below on a separate page, click [[here|https://pste.eu/p/hZBN.html]].

 ---